1961–62 Aston Villa F.C. season

-Aston Villa played the 1961–62 English football season in the Football League First Division.
+The 1961–62 English football season was Aston Villa's 63rd season in The Football League.
+Villa played in the First Division.

 In the Second City derby both teams won their away fixtures.

 Winning the 1961 Football League Cup Final was the pinnacle for Villa.
 They finished seventh in 1961–62, the following season saw the beginning of a decline in form.

 There were debuts for Derek Dougan (51), Tommy Ewing (39), Ken Fencott (3), Wilson Briggs (2), Allan Jones (1), and Ralph Brown.
+Lew Chatterley who began his career as an apprentice at Aston Villa, turned professional this season, with his league debut coming the following season.
+He remained at Villa Park for over 9 years, making 153 league appearances and scoring 26 goals.